-As a result, by the end of 1867, Kornilov and his assistants were fully disposed to the abolition of the separate system of Jewish education.
+By the end of 1867, Kornilov and his assistants were fully disposed to the abolition of the separate system of Jewish education.
 Nonetheless, no official resolution of this problem occurred.
 It turned out that the officials in Vilna and Petersburg understood the goal of abolition in different ways.
 At the same time as the reports of Kornilov to Baranov, the Minister of Education, Count D.A.
-Tolstoi, ordered the heads of the educational districts in the west of the Empire to promote the entry of Jewish children into general educational institutions, particularly gymnasiia.
-As an example, Tolstoi cited the gimnaziia of Odessa and other southern towns where Jews made up from a third to a half of the students.
-As Benjamin Nathans showed, in the 1860s and the 1870s, Tolstoi was a real advocate of selective integration of Jews by means of study in the gymnasiia and the universities.
-Tolstoi was dissatisfied with separate Jewish schools (including the Rabbinical Seminaries) because he considered that they made too modest a contribution to the enlightenment of Jews.
+Tolstoi ordered the heads of the educational districts in the west of the Empire to promote the entry of Jewish children into general educational institutions, particularly gimnazii.
+As an example, Tolstoi cited the gimnaziia of Odessa and other southern towns where Jews made up from a third to a half of the students.74 As Benjamin Nathans has shown, in the 1860s and the 1870s, Tolstoi was a real advocate of selective integration of Jews by means of study in the gimnazii and the universities.75 Tolstoi was dissatisfied with separate Jewish schools (including the Rabbinical seminaries) because he considered that they made too modest a contribution to the enlightenment of Jews.
 In contrast to Tolstoi, Kornilov wanted the abolition of separate schools not to promote assimilation but to isolate Jews (at least temporarily) from the sources of modern education.
 In response to the inquiry of the minister, the curator of the Vilna Educational District resorted to a conciliatory tactic.
-He tried to give the impression that no special measures to increase the flow of Jews into the general educational institutions were required in the Vilna Educational District: that it would happen by itself.
-Leaving the issue of separate Jewish schools in limbo, Kornilov wanted not to give Tolstoi a cause to abolish them on his own grounds, i.e, that Jewish students actually would stream into the gymnasia and other general schools.
+He tried to give the impression that no special measures to increase the flow of Jews into the general educational institutions were required in the Vilna Educational District: that